 Special journal issues

 Some papers were invited for a special issue in the JDSA journal.
 This is always interesting to be invited in a special issue.
 However, although this journal is published by Springer, a problem is that this journal is still quite new, and as such it is to my knowledge not indexed in databases like SCI or EI.
 In some countries like where I work, this is important and papers not indexed do not have so much value.
 So for this reason I had to decline the invitation to extend my paper.
-I would have prefered to be invited in a special issue in a more established journal like some other conferences do.
+I would have prefered to be invited in a special issue in a more established journal.

 In the call for papers, there was also a mention that some papers would be invited for an issue in the KAIS journal.
 This is a quite good journal, but apparently it was only for the few very best papers.